Precise Cosmological Constraints from BOSS Galaxy Clustering with a Simulation-Based Emulator of the Wavelet Scattering Transform: Analysis

 where $\bold{X}_{\rm ph000}$ is the original emulator prediction, trained at fixed phase, and the term inside the brackets denotes the fractional correction evaluated over the 25 random realizations for the cosmology \textsc{c000}.
 Even though Eq. \eqref{eq:phasecorr} assumes that this phase effect is cosmology-independent, it was found in Ref.~\citep{2022MNRAS.515..871Y} to be sufficient for the mitigation of cosmic variance to the emulator predictions, and we adopt it here as well.
 Equivalently, one could explicitly evaluate an error term, $C_{\rm phase}$, using the 25 random phase realizations, as in Eq. \eqref{eq:covmat}.
 We have tried both approaches and have found minimal differences between the results of the corresponding likelihood analyses.
 It is straightforward to see that in the limit of perfect emulator accuracy, these two additional terms would vanish, and Eq. \eqref{eq:covmatall} would reduce to its usual expression capturing only the cosmic variance \eqref{eq:covmat}, but we will find that these effects are not negligible.

 Furthermore, upon inversion of the covariance matrix in Eq. \eqref{eq:LogL}, we apply the standard de-biasing Hartlap correction factor \citep{refId22}:

 where $N_{\bold{d}}$ is the dimensionality of $\bold{X}_\bold{d}$, which will be $N_{\bold{d}}=76$ for the WST coefficients, $N_{\bold{d}}=24$ when working with the $l={0,2}$ multipoles of the correlation function (down to $r_{\rm min}=10.5$ Mpc/h), and $N_{\bold{d}}=100$ for the joint analysis.
 Before inverting, we make sure that the covariance matrices for both estimators are well-conditioned and can thus be safely inverted in order to be used in the likelihood in Eq. \eqref{eq:LogL}, and also that the number of realizations is sufficient for them to be well-converged (a very similar test for this can be found in Appendix B of Ref. \citep{PhysRevD.106.103509}).
-The correlation matrix, $C_{ij}/(C_{ii}C_{jj})$, of the WST coefficients is shown in Fig. \ref{Fig:WSTcov}, while the corresponding matrix for the 2-point function multipoles is presented in Fig.~\ref{fig:xi02cov}, both evaluated at the fiducial cosmology.
+The correlation matrix, $C_{ij}/(C_{ii}C_{jj})$, of the joint statistic consisting of the 2-point function multipoles and the WST coefficients is shown in Fig.~\ref{fig:covjoint}, evaluated at the fiducial cosmology.
+Focusing on the WST coefficients on the upper right subplot, and starting with the $1^{st}$ order group of wavelets (that is, until index 25), we notice the existence of strong correlations between nearby scales and angles (close to the diagonal), which progressively decrease and turn into anti-correlations between the smallest and the largest wavelet scales.
+Similar patterns permeate into the $2^{nd}$ order group of wavelets and their correlations with the corresponding $1^{st}$ order scales.
+The correlation matrix of the 2-point correlation function multipoles, corresponding to the lower left corner, exhibits the familiar structure known in the literature \citep{10.1093/mnras/stv2826}.
+Lastly, when looking into the joint covariance between the two statistics in Fig.~\ref{fig:covjoint}, we observe the existence of positive correlations between the wavelets and the 2-point function monopole, which are most pronounced with the wavelets probing the largest scales.
+There are no significant correlations with the quadrupole of the correlation function, on the other hand.

 The final missing piece needed to evaluate the likelihood \eqref{eq:LogL} for a given point in the target parameter space is the theoretical dependence of the summary statistic as a function of the $8+7=15$ cosmological+HOD parameters, $\bold{X}_t(\theta)$, which we model using the emulator we trained (as explained in \S\ref{subsec:Emu}), which allows us to obtain accurate predictions in a fraction of a second.